M-Base: Music associated with the term "M-Base"

-In the year 1991 a significant number of M-Base participants labelled as "M-Base Collective" recorded the CD Anatomy of a Groove.
-Most of them previously contributed to CDs by alto-saxophonist Steve Coleman whose creativity has been a pivotal factor in that movement, although he refused to be called its leader or founder.
-Coleman and his friend Greg Osby, who plays alto saxophone in a related style, together led the group “Strata Institute” which recorded two CDs (the second with tenor saxophonist Von Freeman as a further leader).
-Under the name of Osby, a number of CDs with a specific character have been released starting in 1987 which also coined the perception of "M-Base" jazz.
+In 1991 a significant number of M-Base participants labelled as "M-Base Collective" recorded the CD Anatomy of a Groove.
+Most of them previously contributed to CDs by alto saxophonist Steve Coleman, whose creativity has been a pivotal factor in that movement, although he refused to be called its leader or founder.
+Coleman and his friend Greg Osby, who plays alto saxophone in a related style, together led the group Strata Institute, which recorded two CDs (the second with tenor saxophonist Von Freeman as a further leader).
+Under the name of Osby, a number of CDs with a specific character have been released starting in 1987, which also coined the perception of "M-Base" jazz.
 Tenor saxophonist and flutist Gary Thomas admittedly didn't take part in the M-Base initiative, but joined them, and there were similarities in his way of playing.
-He can be heard on recordings of Coleman und Osby and his own CDs are also labelled as "M-Base-style."
-All three saxophonists contributed to the CD Jump World by singer Cassandra Wilson.
+He can be heard on recordings of Coleman and Osby, and his own CDs are also labelled as "M-Base-style".
+All three saxophonists contributed to the CD Jumpworld by singer Cassandra Wilson.

-Pianist Andrew Hill said about Greg Osby: "He has an incredible sense of rhythm and harmonic accuracy, and picks the right notes with a precision that isn’t common to people with his technical versatility.
-He’s developed into a fully rounded artist who can play various styles extremely well – better than most."
+Pianist Andrew Hill said about Greg Osby: "He has an incredible sense of rhythm and harmonic accuracy, and picks the right notes with a precision that isn't common to people with his technical versatility.
+He's developed into a fully rounded artist who can play various styles extremely well – better than most."
 Greg Osby said about Gary Thomas: "He's extremely intelligent and has a capacity for absorption that exceeds that of most people that I know […] He has his own compositional and improvisational method that is peerless in my opinion.
 He's my favourite tenor saxophone player on the contemporary scene."
 Clarinettist and composer Don Byron called Steve Coleman "an exceptional personality of American music history."

 Antecedents to M-Base were identified by jazz critic Bill Milkowski as the Miles Davis-led band featured on recordings like 1975's Agharta; he noted the combination of Sonny Fortune's acerbic saxophone lines atop the syncopated grooves performed by the rhythm section of drummer Al Foster, bassist Michael Henderson, and rhythm guitarist Reggie Lucas.